pulumi/terraform-provider-google-beta/website/docs/r/container_node_pool.html.markdown

 * `project` - (Optional) The ID of the project in which to create the node pool.
 If blank, the provider-configured project will be used.

-* `upgrade_settings` (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Specify node upgrade settings to change how many nodes GKE attempts to upgrade at once.
+* `upgrade_settings` (Optional) Specify node upgrade settings to change how many nodes GKE attempts to upgrade at once.
 The number of nodes upgraded simultaneously is the sum of `max_surge` and `max_unavailable`.
     The maximum number of nodes upgraded simultaneously is limited to 20.

 * `version` - (Optional) The Kubernetes version for the nodes in this pool.
 Note that if this field and `auto_upgrade` are both specified, they will fight each other for what the node version should be, so setting both is highly discouraged.
-While a fuzzy version can be specified, it's recommended that you specify explicit versions as Terraform will see spurious diffs when fuzzy versions are used.
-See the `google_container_engine_versions` data source's `version_prefix` field to approximate fuzzy versions in a Terraform-compatible way.
+While a fuzzy version can be specified, it's recommended that you specify explicit versions as the provider will see spurious diffs when fuzzy versions are used.
+See the `google_container_engine_versions` data source's `version_prefix` field to approximate fuzzy versions in a provider-compatible way.

 The `autoscaling` block supports: